BaptistePignier/AndroidFromScratch/README.md

 ## Credit

-I was inspired by [this](https://github.com/HemanthJabalpuri/AndroidExplorer/blob/master/build_new.sh) for the compil script S/o Stackoverflow :)
+I was inspired by [this](https://github.com/HemanthJabalpuri/AndroidExplorer/blob/master/build_new.sh) for the compil script<br>
+S/o Stackoverflow :)